Grants and Funding

 FAQ

 Each of the three pandemic relief packages has a different deadline for fund designation, and they expire in a sequential order from when they were signed into law.
 The Coronavirus Aid, Relief, and Economic Security (CARES) Act was passed promptly in March 2020 and has since expired.
-The deadline for the second package, the Coronavirus Response and Relief Supplemental Appropriations (CRRSA) Act, is quickly approaching.
+The deadline for the second package, the Coronavirus Response and Relief Supplemental Appropriations (CRRSA) Act, has also passed.
 The American Rescue Plan, authorized a year after the pandemic's declaration in March 2021, has the latest deadline, with more than a year left for planning funds' purposes.

 ESSER I (CARES Act): Sept.
 30, 2022